-Today marks one year since Xav and I concluded our around-the-world wedding celebrations.
+Today marks one year since Xav and I concluded our international wedding celebrations.
 Recently, I’ve heard and read various reports on the ever-growing wedding cost, and the trend of newlyweds going into debt from weddings.
-This motivated me to share our approach of planning a unique four-part wedding celebration for under $8k.
+This motivated me to share our approach of planning a unique four-part around-the-world wedding celebration for under $8k.

 Disclaimer: This post aims to share what we had done, and it certainly wouldn’t make sense for everyone.
 Please kindly take what applies to you and leave the rest!

 - I travel hacked and hoarded a bunch of miles and points to cover flight and hotel costs.
 I recognize this is a privilege unique to Americans.